 - Heat for 1-2 minutes, until soft and puffy.

-- Add the remaining 2½ cups of creamer, sugar and oil.
+- Add the remaining 2½ cups of creamer.
 Whisk until smooth and the marshmallows are all melted.

-- Cool the mixture down in the freezer or refrigerator before pouring into an ice cream maker to freeze.
-I have a Cuisinart that is wonderful.
+- Cool the mixture down in the freezer or refrigerator before pouring into an ice cream maker to churn and freeze.
+I have a Cuisinart ice cream maker that is wonderful.